muneebpandith/GPU610/README.md

 # GPU610
 GenPrime 3.5
-Prime number generator using CUDA
+Prime number generator on parallel GPUs

+#Parallel Architecture provided by Nvidia (CUDA)

 This is the final version of a CUDA optimized prime number generator It accepts command line range input (3~500000) and/or an interactive 3 step process to generate numbers very quickly.